Employee engagement has a slew of benefits for any organization.

 How to Foster Employee Engagement

 Your company culture is a big part of improving employee engagement initiatives.
-Improving company morale and the overall happiness of your employees will lead to higher employee engagement.
+Improving company morale and the overall happiness of your employees will lead to higher engagement.
 By holding company events and team outings, you offer a way for employees to get to know each other, even if they work in different departments or locations.

 Also, be transparent.
 Give employees consistent feedback on how they’re doing in a positive way.
 Managers should let employees know what they like about their work, and give them a clear, attainable path on what they should do going forward to reach their goals.